 - Docker Hub offers millions of images that come from trusted publishers and the community.

-- Standardized Packaging format that runs on a variety of Linux and Windows Server operating systems.
+- Standardized packaging format that runs on a variety of Linux and Windows Server operating systems.

 2. Kubernetes